-Right now the topic of liquidity pools is getting more and more traction.
-Not surprising, considering DeFi markets are trending right now.
-In this article we’ll try to simplify at as much as possible and provide examples.
+Right now, the topic of liquidity pools is getting more and more traction.
+Not surprising, considering DeFi markets are trending.
+In this article, we’ll try to simplify it as much as possible and provide examples.

-DeFi are decentralized finances, specifically non-custodial protocols for lending to cryptoassets, decentralized exchanges, release protocols for synthetic assets and derivatives.
-But the most popular kind of DeFi are liquidity pools.
+“DeFi” stands for decentralized finance; specifically, non-custodial borrowing & lending platforms, decentralized exchanges (DEX), synthetic assets and derivatives protocols.
+But the most popular kind of DeFi is liquidity pools.

-Now imagine a similar “exchange” where there are dozens, hundreds, possibly thousands of currency pairs and the exchange operations are saved in the blockchain, providing reliability and security.
+Now imagine a similar “exchange” where there are dozens, hundreds, possibly thousands of currency pairs and the exchange operations are saved on the blockchain, providing reliability and security.
 This is exactly what decentralized finance, or DeFi, is.
 The most popular of these platforms are Uniswap and PancakeSwap.
-Exchange rates don’t change every day or every few days, they change after every single trade with this currency pair.
-This pair is called a liquidity pool, for example HUB-USDT on Uniswap.
-The liquidity here is not provided by an organization, but by any user that can provide liquidity to a pair with 1:1 accuracy.
+Exchange rates don’t change every day or every other day, they update after every single trade with this currency pair.
+This pair is called a liquidity pool, for example, HUB-USDT on Uniswap.
+The liquidity here is not provided by an organization, but by any user that can provide liquidity to a pair at a 1:1 ratio.

 Still, DeFi has one thing in common with banks — the one providing liquidity is the one who makes money off trades.
 Banks individually provide the liquidity, so they are the only ones profiting off exchanges.
-In DeFi liquidity is provided by the user base, and they all profit.
+In DeFi, liquidity is provided by users who are all the ones to profit.
 The profits are distributed proportionally to the provided liquidity.
-If my share in a pool is 5%, then I’ll receive 5% of all fees taken on trades.
-The volume of the fee is dependent on the platform, on Uniswap it’s 0.3%, on Minter it’ll be 0.2%.
+If your share in a pool is 5%, then you’ll receive 5% of all fees taken on trades.
+The volume of the fee varies from platform to platform; on Uniswap, it’s 0.3%, and on Minter, 0.2%.

 Liquidity provider profitability